 According to the Mission Statement: The Friends of “YE OLDE TOWNE HALL” is a management board dedicated to preserve and manage the building for a variety of uses by the community of North Middlesex.

 On August 12, 2002 the Municipality of North Middlesex and the Friends of Ye Olde Towne Hall entered into an agreement allowing the Friends to manage the building.
 In November 2002 the Friends formed a permanent board, achieved charitable status and incorporated not for profit.
 Through a generous Ontario Trillium Foundation Grant, monies from the “Hydro Fund”, and the Municipality, a lift was installed in 2005/06.
 Since the Towne Hall was built in 1906 installation of the lift coincided with the centennial and a grand celebration was held to mark these two milestones.

 The Town Hall was not just one large unit.
 Over the years it had been divided into several components: the main floor consisted of the clerk’s office, council chamber, document vault, furnace room and two storage rooms.
 The upper level has an auditorium with balcony, storage area, three stair cases, kitchen and washrooms.
 To the rear of the building was the policing office and former library.
-Part of the business plan included renting the former policing office to professionals, fortunately George Sinker, a Strathroy lawyer, rented the space for almost three full years.
-And, in 2003, when the local bank decided to close its doors after 104 years, the Sydenham Community Credit Union came to the rescue by opening a branch in the former library.
+Part of the business plan included renting the former policing office.
+In 2003, when the local bank decided to close its doors after 104 years, the Sydenham Community Credit Union came to the rescue by opening a branch in the former library.

 The Friends of Ye Olde Towne Hall is a registered Charity and is incorporated not for profit.
 We hold an Annual General Meeting in the late fall and produce an Annual General Report.